-The first few months after medical school generate various feelings for different medical students who are just about to graduate.
+The first few months after medical school generates various feelings for different medical students who are just about to graduate.
 It could come with lots of tension, fear, and expectations for different persons.
 But one thing that is common for every medical student in this phase is the question; ‘What Next?’.
 What are the opportunities after MBBS in Nigeria?

 Both abroad, and within the country.
 From the advice from older doctors, I gathered that before one can be eligible for any of these opportunities; they must have completed their internship and National Youths service corps.

 These were summarized into 6 major categories for easier classification and understanding.
-And they are all discussed in this post with some links to help you get access to the institutions that offer this types of careers in medicine.
+And they are all discussed in this post with some links to help you get access to the institutions that offer these types of careers in medicine.